 State Security was dissolved on February 1, 1990.
 The current intelligence agency of the Czech Republic is the Security Information Service, although it is not a successor to StB.
 The former employees and associates (informers) of the StB are currently banned from taking certain jobs, such as legislators or police officers.

-The Act on Lawlessness of the Communist Regime and on Resistance Against It states that StB, as an organisation based on the ideology of the Communist Party, was “aimed to suppress human rights and democracy through its activities” and thus based on a criminal ideology.
+The Act on Lawlessness of the Communist Regime and on Resistance Against It states that StB, as an organization based on the ideology of the Communist Party, was “aimed to suppress human rights and democracy through its activities” and thus based on a criminal ideology.

 This movie will have you at the edge of your seat and then long afterward sitting in disbelief at what this story shared…